Do I Have Enough Auto Insurance?

 There’s no specific limit for being over-insured or under-insured.

-Some people are over-insured when they have more than $300,000 of liability coverage, for example, while others are under-insured with $1 million of liability coverage.
-It depends on you, your personal aversion to risk, and your financial situation, among other factors.
+Personal finance advisor Dave Ramsey believes drivers should have a minimum of $500,000 in liability coverage.
+However, this is not true for everyone.
+Some people are over-insured when they have more than $300,000 of liability coverage.
+Others are under-insured with $1 million of liability coverage.
+It depends on you, your aversion to risk, and your financial situation, among other factors.

 To determine if you are over-insured, consider the following:

 Protect Your Assets with Higher Liability Limits: If you have assets that could be seized in a lawsuit, you want your liability insurance to cover those assets.
 Let’s say you have a $500,000 home.
 You carry minimum liability car insurance for your state, giving you $20,000 protection in an accident.
 You cause a serious accident, and the other driver is injured.
 Your insurance covers just $20,000 of that driver’s medical bills, and you must pay the remaining costs out of pocket.
 In this situation, you could be forced to liquidate your assets to cover your liability.
 That’s why carrying higher insurance limits is important.
 It can be the difference between keeping and losing your assets.

 Avoid Higher Liability Limits If You Have No Assets: If you have no assets to seize, you may be over-insured with higher liability limits.
 In this situation, it may not be worth carrying $2 million or more in liability coverage, for example.
 Even if you cause a serious accident, the other driver cannot seize assets you do not own.
 Nevertheless, some people maintain higher liability limits because it’s relatively cheap and gives them peace of mind, regardless of the value of their assets.